-- (1) The following rules must be followed when seeking quotations: - if the estimated contract value exceeds £50,000, no contract shall be made unless an invitation to tender has been issued in writing to at least three persons, firms or companies. - if the estimated contract value exceeds £5,000 but is less than £50,000, no contract shall be made unless at least 3 written quotations have been sought.
+- 4.1 The following rules must be followed when seeking quotations: - if the estimated contract value exceeds £50,000, no contract shall be made unless an invitation to tender has been issued via the e-procurement portal, to at least three persons, firms or companies. - If the estimated contract value exceeds £25,000 but is less than £50,000 no contract shall be made unless at least 3 written quotations have been sought via the e-procurement portal. - if the estimated contract value exceeds £5,000 but is less than £25,000, no contract shall be made unless at least 3 written quotations have been sought. - if the estimated value exceeds £250 but is less than £5,000, no contract shall be made unless at least one written quotation has been sought. - 4.2 All contracts which come within the limits of the European Procurement rules shall be advertised in the Official Journal of the European Union and the procedures for the award of such contracts shall be in accordance with the relevant EEC Directive. - 4.3 Subject to (2) above.

-- if the estimated value exceeds £250 but is less than £5,000, no contract shall be made unless at least one written quotation has been sought. - (2) All contracts which come within the limits of the European Procurement rules shall be advertised in the Official Journal of the European Union and the procedures for the award of such contracts shall be in accordance with the relevant EEC Directive. - (3) Subject to 33 (2) above. - (a) In the case of a contract for the supply of goods or materials of a specialised nature or the execution of work of a specialised nature the Chief Fire Officer may in consultation with the Chair of the Authority invite tenders or quotations from 2 or more persons, firms or companies usually engaged in the performance of contracts of a similar nature to that proposed. - (b) If it appears to the Chief Fire Officer that there is only one possible contractor or supplier in respect of any contract he or she may in consultation with the Chair of the Authority invite and accept a tender or quotation from a single person, firm or company.
-Appropriate documentation recording and evidencing the decision must be completed and retained in these cases. - (4) Any public notice or written invitation to tender shall describe the nature and purpose of the proposed contract, invite tenders for its execution, and either the public notice or written invitation or a subsequent written communication to tenderers shall state the last date when tenders will be received. - (5) The tender limits referred to above should be regarded as the minimum requirement and in those instances where only one written quotation is received further evidence of alternative prices should be documented in order to demonstrate that value for money has been pursued.
+- (a) In the case of a contract for the supply of goods or materials of a specialised nature or the execution of work of a specialised nature the Chief Fire Officer may in consultation with the Chair of the Authority invite tenders or quotations from 2 or more persons, firms or companies usually engaged in the performance of contracts of a similar nature to that proposed. - (b) If it appears to the Chief Fire Officer that there is only one possible contractor or supplier in respect of any contract he or she may in consultation with the Chair of the Authority invite and accept a tender or quotation from a single person, firm or company.
+Appropriate documentation recording and evidencing the decision must be completed and retained in these cases. - 4.4 Any public notice or written invitation to tender shall describe the nature and purpose of the proposed contract, invite tenders for its execution, and either the public notice or written invitation or a subsequent written communication to tenderers shall state the last date when tenders will be received. - (a) The tender limits referred to above should be regarded as the minimum requirement and in those instances where only one written quotation is received further evidence of alternative prices should be documented in order to demonstrate that value for money has been pursued.